xaerofox/OdeToCarStar/README.md

 The [Cars API](https://rapidapi.com/carapi/api/car-api2/) was used to get the vehicle information which utilizes the free tier of the API.
 So, acquire an API key and add `API_KEY=[your key]` to your `local.properties`.

 ## Next steps
-The project started originally for me explore the new Jetpack Compose UI toolkit, but they are some features and improvements I can add to this project.
+The project started originally for me explore the new Jetpack Compose UI toolkit, but there are some features and improvements I can add to this project.
 Some simple and some ambitious:

 * Caching - Probably an obvious one to reduce the reliance on making calls as the project uses a free tier which (if I recall) has a max of 5,000 requests per month.
 I didn't quite add it early because of the had thoughts about the following stuff